Korean-style fire cheesesteak

 Directions:

 Place a griddle or large skillet over medium-high heat.
-Add a little oil to the griddle or skillet and when it starts to shimmer, place the marinated steak on the hot surface.
+Add a little oil to the griddle or skillet, and when it starts to shimmer, place the marinated steak on the hot surface.

 Cook the steak for around 6 minutes or so.
 Try to use your spatula to break the meat up a little while it is cooking.

 While the steak is cooking, slice your sandwich roll and add it to the griddle or pan to warm up.
-Don't let it turn brown but warming it up a little will soften the roll.
+Don't let it turn brown, but warming it up a little will soften the roll.

-When there's no more visible pink color to the steak it should be almost done cooking.
+When there's no more visible pink color to the steak, it should be almost done cooking.
 Top the steak with your slices of mozzarella.
 Stir the meat in with the cheese a little bit to help the mozzarella soften and melt.

 Sandwich assembly: add a couple of tablespoons of kimchi to the inside of your roll.

 Top the kimchi with your cooked steak and cheese mixture to complete the sandwich.
+Add any additional cheese sauce if needed.

 Serve and enjoy.

 Have you made this recipe?
-Tag @beerinator and let him know!
+Share on Bluesky or Instagram, tag @beerinator and let him know!

 Advertisement